Long Range Strike Bomber: Funding

 In 2011, the House Armed Services Committee added language that would require two engine programs for the bomber; Carter objected that the addition would interfere with plans to reuse an existing engine.
 Reportedly, the two most likely engines are the Pratt & Whitney PW9000 engine, which uses a combination of Pratt & Whitney F135 and commercial turbofan technology, and a derivative of the General Electric/Rolls-Royce F136.
 In May 2011, Air Force Undersecretary Erin Conaton announced that a program office was being set up for the bomber.
 The USAF asked for $292 million for the program in its 2013 budget request.
 The program has also been referred to as "Long-Range Strike-B" (LRS-B).
 In 2012, former Pentagon weapons tester Thomas P. Christie speculated that the bomber program had been initiated so that the Air Force would have a sacrificial program to offer during anticipated defense budget shortfalls.
 The USAF seems committed to the program, given a lack of other non-nuclear options to deal with "deeply buried and/or hardened targets," and committed two percent of their investment budget to the project, compared to three percent to sustain existing bombers.

-As of August 2013, the USAF believes that the LRS-B can reach Initial Operating Capability (IOC) in 2025.
+As of August 2013, the USAF believed that the LRS-B could reach Initial Operating Capability (IOC) in 2025.
 Reportedly, the main risk is funding, in light of the F-35 Lightning II's acquisition difficulties and a lack of an "urgent threat".
 Prior bomber programs were hindered by a lack of funding, only 21 B-2 Spirits were produced out of 132 planned and fewer B-1 Lancers were built than were envisioned; both programs were scaled down due to spiraling per aircraft costs.
 Research funding was allocated, as stealthy technologies to counter anti-access/area-denial threats were spared from budget cuts.
-The USAF stated the LRS-B is a top priority as it is believed that China will overcome the B-2's low-observable features by the 2020s.
+The USAF stated the LRS-B is a top priority as it was believed that China will overcome the B-2's low-observable features by the 2020s.
 Where possible, existing technologies and proven subsystems will be used in order to keep it within budget, instead of developing new and riskier ones.
 Components such as engines and radars may be off-the-shelf or adaptions of existing models, such as derivative technologies of the F-35.
 The LRS-B is intended to perform any long range mission, rather than one specialized mission, which drove up the cost of the B-2.
 The USAF expects it to cost $1 billion each with development costs factored in, and aims for a per-aircraft cost of $550 million, considered reasonable for a limited production run military aircraft.